dashingsoft/pyarmor/docs/topic/repack.rst

 .. [#] Do not use :option:`-i` and :option:`--prefix` to obfuscate the scripts
 .. [#] Just let PyInstaller could find runtime package without extra pypath
-.. [#] Most of other PyInstaller options could be used here
+.. [#] Most of the other PyInstaller options could be used here

 Segment fault in Apple M1
 =========================